-When the College receives a Formal Complaint of sexual harassment, it is obligated to take immediate steps to investigate the incident and, where possible, to prevent and remediate any violations of this policy.
-When the College receives a report of sexual harassment, the Title IX Coordinator will determine whether to instigate a formal Title IX investigation.
-The College will promptly and thoroughly investigate and respond to all Formal Complaints of sexual harassment.
-The College will respond to all Formal Complaints in an integrated, consistent manner that treats each individual with dignity and respect.
-The College will approach each formal Complaint with an earnest intent to understand the perspective and experiences of each individual involved in order to ensure fair and impartial evaluation and resolution.
+When the College receives a report or complaint of sexual misconduct, it is obligated to take immediate steps to investigate the incident and, where possible, to prevent and remediate any violations of this policy.
+The

+College will promptly and thoroughly investigate and respond to all reports and complaints of sexual misconduct.
+The College will respond to all reports and complaints in an integrated, consistent manner that treats each individual with dignity and respect.
+The College will approach each report and complaint with an earnest intent to understand the perspective and experiences of each individual involved in order to ensure fair and impartial evaluation and resolution.

-The College recognizes that the decision whether or not to make a Formal Complaint of sexual harassment is personal, and that there are many barriers to doing so, both individual and societal.
-Not every individual will be prepared to make a Formal Complaint to the College or to law enforcement, and individuals are not expected or required to pursue a specific course of action.
-The College recognizes that choosing to make a Formal Report, and deciding how to proceed after making the Formal Complaint, can be a process that unfolds over time.
-Therefore, an individual does not have to decide whether or not to request disciplinary action at the time the Formal Complaint is made.
+The College recognizes that the decision whether or not to report sexual misconduct is personal, and that there are many barriers to reporting, both individual and societal.
+Not every individual will be prepared to make a report or complaint to the College or to law enforcement, and individuals are not expected or required to pursue a specific course of action.
+The College recognizes that choosing to make a report and deciding how to proceed after making the report, can be a process that unfolds over time.
+Therefore, an individual does not have to decide whether or not to request disciplinary action at the time the report or complaint is made.

 The College will respect an individual's autonomy in making these important decisions and will provide support that will assist each individual in making these determinations.
 The College will also honor a victim's decision as to whether or not to report the incident to law enforcement.
-A criminal complaint will not terminate the College's internal investigation or its response to a Formal Complaint of sexual harassment in its programs or activities.
+A criminal complaint will not terminate the College's internal investigation or its response to sexual misconduct in its programs or activities.